RuelJC/TrueNas-Macmini-Nas/README.md

 ---

 ## 🧩 Overview
-This project documents and demostrates how I repurposed a 2012 Mac mini into a functional home network attatched storage using Linux and TrueNas Core.
+This project documents and demonstrates how I repurposed a 2012 Mac mini into a functional home network attached storage using Linux and TrueNAS Core.
 The goal was to build a reliable server for backups, personal files and additional at home projects.

 For detailed documentation and screenshots, see the project folder structure below.